The intend command generates intent requests for your service as if they were coming from Alexa itself.

 The intend command will return the full request and response of the interaction with your Skill service.

 - Use the Interaction Model in the models folder under the current working directory

 - If there's no Interaction Model, it will use the Intent Model and Sample Utterances in the speechAssets folder under the current working directory

 - Use the service currently running via the

 If no service is currently running via bst proxy, and HTTP endpoint can be specified with the

 $ bst intend HelloIntent --url https://my.skill.com/skill/path

-If your speech assets (Intent Model and Sample Utterances) are not stored under ./speechAssets, you can use an option to specify another location.
+If your Interaction Model is not stored under ./models, or you have multiple locales, you can use an option to specify another location.

 By default, we look for:

-An example of these files can be found here.
+An example of these file can be found here.